Best Studio Headphones Under 200 and 500 – Sound & Quality

 • Sturdy build quality

-The Sennheiser HD 600 is a recording community favorite that features a circumaural design with open metal mesh earpieces which deliver a more natural, spatial and accurate sound.
+The Sennheiser HD 600 is a recording community favorite that features a circumaural design with open metal mesh earpieces that deliver a more natural, spatial, and accurate sound.

 The included detachable cable is a bit thin and has proprietary connectors, but replacement parts are available.